bobbyluig/bobbyluig.github.io/_posts/2023-10-23-interesting-magic-squares.md

 ## Generating Squares

 There are $$16!$$ ways to permute distinct numbers in a 4×4 square, although most of them will not satisfy the criteria for a magic square.
-Hjort outlines a strategy to generate magic squares based on Markov chains by starting with an initial set of numbers, randomly permuting pairs of them, and accepting or rejecting the resulting proposal based on some probabilistic criteria[^hjort].
+Hjort outlines a strategy to generate magic squares based on Markov chains by starting with an initial set of numbers, randomly permuting pairs of them, and accepting or rejecting the resulting proposals based on some probabilistic criteria[^hjort].

 The criteria relies on an error function that approaches zero as the square approaches a desired one (i.e., a square where the rows, columns, and main diagonals sum to the magic constant).
 We show an example error function $$E(x)$$ below.